 Scientists are steadily unpicking how plant-based diets can improve health.
 It is clear that there are many factors involved.

-One obvious place to start is that vegetarians and vegans do not eat red meat or processed meat products, both of which experts consider to increase the risk of cancer.
+One obvious place to start is that vegetarians and vegans do not eat red meat or processed meat products, both of which experts consider to

 As well as choosing not to eat meat, people who follow a plant-based diet also tend to consume more vegetables, fruits, and nuts.
 With this increase in plant matter comes a similar increase in nutrients, fiber, and other potentially beneficial compounds.